I may have ruined my life and it’s Bill Murray’s fault.

 During the wintertime, an ant was living off the grain that he had stored up for himself during the summer.
 The cricket came to the ant and asked him to share some of his grain.
 The ant said to the cricket, ‘And what were you doing all summer long, since you weren’t gathering grain to eat?’
 The cricket replied, ‘Because I was busy singing I didn’t have time for the harvest.’
 The ant laughed at the cricket’s reply, and hid his heaps of grain deeper in the ground.
 ‘Since you sang like a fool in the summer,’ said the ant, ‘you better be prepared to dance the winter away!’

-The cricket, of course represents all those artists and bad boys and general near do wells you so admire but never emulate in life.
-Those who go through life starving and scraping by and acting irresponsibly so that might, you know, enjoy life now instead of waiting till they’re nearly dead and/or in heaven- which may or may not exist.
+The cricket, of course represents all those artists and bad boys and general near do wells that so many admire but never emulate in life.
+Crickets go through life starving and scraping by so that might, you know life vicariously; so that you might, at least, enjoy life now – to some minor degree-instead of waiting till you’re nearly dead.

 Most of us struggle with this dichotomy.
 I myself spent a large part of my being a good ant.
 I worked for a large insurance company- and was fantastically underpaid by said wealthy company for a long time.